dan-varughese/dan-varughese/README.md

 ## Objective

 I've worked with and built computers since I was five years old.
-I'm eager to apply my experience + skillset to Cybersecurity/IT Governance, aiming to become a GRC Analyst.
+I'm eager to apply my experience + skillset to Cybersecurity/IT Governance, aiming to start as a GRC Analyst.

 ## Skills